Planning a family trip but wondering how to maintain your kids’ sleep routine? Learn how to handle your child’s sleep schedule on vacation.

 I had been planning our family trip, down to the sites to visit, the restaurants to eat, and the rental house we’d stay.
 But as much as I had planned for what we’d do once we got there, I realized I hadn’t considered my kids’ routine, particularly their sleep schedule.

-So the thought of going to sleep anywhere else but at home scared me a bit.
+So, the thought of going to sleep anywhere else but at home scared me a bit.
 We’d been following the same sleep routine to a T. Would our vacation be one disaster after another?

 Thankfully, we were able to enjoy ourselves and get the sleep we needed.
-The kids adjusted to their temporary sleeping arrangements and went on outings between their regular routine.
+The kids adjusted to their temporary sleeping arrangements and went on outings between their regular routines.
 The best part?
 We returned home with no major overhaul or sleep habits undone.

 If you’re planning a trip with your family, follow these tips to avoid ruining your child’s sleep schedule on vacation: